scale-tone/LetsGoOutDemo/frontend/letsgooutdemo.react/README.md

 ## How to run

-* Compile and run [the backend](https://github.com/scale-tone/LetsGoOutDemo/tree/master/letsgooutdemo.functions) on your devbox.
+* Compile and run [any of the backend implementations](https://github.com/scale-tone/LetsGoOutDemo/tree/master/backend) on your devbox.
 * **npm run start**